-Sometimes known as tactile learning "or "hands-on learning", kinesthetic learning is based on the idea of multiple intelligences External link, requiring students to do, make, or create.
-In a kinesthetic learning environment, students perform physical activities rather than listen to lectures or watch demonstrations.
-Hands-on experiences, drawing, role-play, building, and the use of drama and sports are all examples of kinesthetic classroom activities.
+Sometimes known as tactile learning"or "hands-on learning", kinesthetic learning is based on the idea of multiple intelligences External link, requiring students to do, make, or create.
+In a kinesthetic learning environment, students perform physical activities rather than listen to lectures or demonstrations.
+Hands-on watch experiences, drawing, role-play, building, and the use of drama examples of kinesthetic and sports are all classroom activities.